BirdeeHub/shelua/README.md

 Those hold the exit status and signal value as numbers.
 Zero exit status means the command was executed successfully.

-SInce `f:close()` returns exitcode and signal in Lua 5.2 or newer - this will not work in Lua 5.1 and current LuaJIT.
+Since `f:close()` returns exitcode and signal in Lua 5.2 or newer, this works differently in Lua 5.1 and current LuaJIT.

+It will detect the version and in versions older than 5.2 it will add `\necho __EXITCODE__$?`, and remove and parse the value for the code instead.

 ## Command arguments as a table